Leakage of Dataset Properties in Multi-Party Machine Learning

-\paragraph{\bf Dataset split.} In the multi-party setting, we consider two parties that contribute data for training the target model where one of the parties is trying to learn information about the data of the other party.
-For Adult and Health datasets, each party contributes 2 000 samples.
-We use 10 000 samples as $D_\aux$ to train the shadow models and the attacker uses 1 000 samples in~$D_\attack$ to query the model and obtain the attack vector for the meta-classifier.
-Table \ref{split_table} summarizes the splits for all other datasets.
-In Section~\ref{sec:param} we show that a small number of samples in $D_\attack$ can lead to high attack accuracy as well (e.g., 200 vs.~1 000 for the Amazon dataset). \if 0 All other For Crime dataset, each party contributes 200 samples, and the $D_\attack$ consists of 94 samples.
+\if 0 All other For Crime dataset, each party contributes 200 samples, and the $D_\attack$ consists of 94 samples.
 We use 1 500 samples as the additional dataset $D_\aux$ to train the shadow models.
 For the Yelp-Health dataset, each party contributes 1 000 samples and the $D_\aux$ consists of 1 200 samples.
 We use 200 random samples as $D_\attack$.
 For the Amazon dataset, each party contributes 5 000 samples.
 We use 10 000 samples as $D_\aux$ and 1 000 samples as $D_\attack$.
 We use $D_\aux$ as $V$ to evaluate the model in all experiments. \fix{Table \ref{split_table} summarizes the dataset splits.} \todo{Wanrong, how do we split the graph?} \wz{it doesnt seem that gcn split the graph, should we emphasize it here?}\shruti{Will adding a table showing these splits make it easier to understand?} \fi